rollkit/celestia-da/specs/src/celestia-da.md

 ### Submit

-Submit submits blobs and returns their ids and proofs using `DefaultSubmitOptions`.
+Submit submits blobs and returns their ids and proofs.

-The implementation calls [blob.Submit](https://docs.celestia.org/api/v0.11.0-rc13/#blob.Submit) RPC method on the Celestia Node API.
+The implementation calls [blob.Submit](https://docs.celestia.org/api/v0.11.0-rc13/#blob.Submit) RPC method with `DefaultSubmitOptions` on the Celestia Node API.

 `DefaultSubmitOptions` uses default values for `Fee` and `GasLimit`.